kiboschool/course-team-software-project/src/lessons/final-projects.md

 Each team will submit their final project on Gradescope and Woolf.

-It will be scored using this rubric:
+It will be scored based on:

-- fit to the problem statement
+- Fit to the problem statement
-- functionality
+- Functionality
-- features
+- Features
-- quality
+- Quality

 ## Presentation